oceanprotocol-archive/OEPs/14/README.md

   - **AQUARIUS** - Metadata API storing the commons datasets metadata
   - **BRIZO** - Proxy in charge of validate the Service Execution Agreements (SEA)
 * **KEEPER** - Distributed ledger running the Solidity Smart Contracts on Ethereum VM.
-  It includes the Ocean Token, Network Reward function and SEA logic.
+  It includes the Ocean Token, escrow payment function and SEA logic.
 * **CONSUMER** - A user, typically a data scientist or data engineer, looking for new data to use in their data pipelines.